Bonn Group of Industries

 Bonn Group of Industries is food company based in Ludhiana Punjab, India.
 Founded in 1985, it produces a variety of food products including breads, biscuits, cakes and cookies.
 These products are sold in both Indian and International markets.
 The company is registered under ISO 22000 – 2005 Certification by TUV as well as ISO 9001-2008 by TNV Certification.
 Operations are approved by the Bureau of Indian Standards (BIS).
 The founder and chairman of the company is Manjit Singh.
 The Group expanded into many units in northern region of India with their headquarters in Jhabewal, Chandigarh Road, Ludhiana.
 The factory works are handled by two units running under the names of Bonn Food Industries and Bonn Nutrients Pvt.
 Ltd.

 History

-Bonn was founded as traditional bread baking company in 1985 by Manjit Singh and moved over to mechanized food processing in 1994.
+Bonn was founded as a traditional bread baking company in 1985 by Manjit Singh and moved over to mechanized food processing in 1994.

 Bonn opened a second food processing unit in 2004, with the name "Bonn Food Industries", that specialized in the manufacturing of biscuits, cakes, and cookies.